 Complaints Procedure for Flat Clearance Bethnal Green

-Front view of a flat clearance team preparing to remove unwanted items from a London apartment This document sets out the complaints procedure for flat clearance services, including flats and apartment rubbish removal in Bethnal Green.
+A large blue and green rubbish collection truck parked on a residential street, with a rear-loading compactor and a hydraulic lifting arm.
+The truck has a metallic silver front grille, a cab with a side mirror, and visible safety lights.
+The back of the truck features an open compartment with a green waste bin positioned beneath the hydraulic arm, which is lifting or emptying the bin into the compactor.
+The street surface is asphalt, with a concrete curb and a grassy verge alongside.
+In the background, there are trees with green foliage, power lines, and residential houses, indicating a suburban environment.
+The overall scene depicts a routine waste collection operation, consistent with services offered by Flat Clearance Bethnal Green in London, highlighting the practical aspect of rubbish removal.
+The lighting suggests daytime with clear weather, and the truck is centrally placed in the image, capturing the detailed process of waste collection in a typical local setting.
+This document sets out the complaints procedure for flat clearance services, including flats and apartment rubbish removal in Bethnal Green.
 It is intended to provide a clear, fair and timely route for anyone who wishes to raise concerns about a clearance job, removal of waste, or associated service standards.
 Whether you report an issue about a residential flat clearance in Bethnal Green or a smaller rubbish collection, this procedure explains how complaints are recorded, investigated and resolved.
 The aims are transparency, accountability and continuous improvement.

 Scope and purpose